 Areas of expertise

 Dr. Niiranen has received young investigator awards from the American and Finnish Societies of Hypertension, and the American Heart Association.
-He is the secretary of the Finnish Hypertension Society and is currently mentoring, or has mentored 12 PhD students.
+He is the chair of the Finnish Hypertension Society and is currently mentoring, or has mentored 12 PhD students.
 He is an editorial board member of Hypertension, the leading journal in hypertension research.

 Semester leadership: Fall Semester, Clinical research path for fourth year medical students.